Week 5: Transformers

 X_test = np.random.randn(2, seq_length, d_model)

-# Forward pass through attention
+# Forward pass through attention layer

 # Create dummy loss using proper loss function (consistent with neural network)